Munshi Raisuddin: Early life and education

 Raisuddin was born in Nakol village in Magura District.
 His father, Munshi Abbasuddin, was a classical singer.
 His Pseudonym is Alam piya.
 Anyone can be thought that its a Hindi name but he is a Bangladeshi.
 His bandesh is very effective in various raga.
 Initially, Raisuddin took music lessons from his cousin, Shamsul Haque.

 Career

 After passing the matriculation examination, Raisuddin moved to Kolkata.
 At Kolkata he was a disciple of Nulo Gopal.
 He took lessons on dhrupad and kheyal from Rashbehari Mallick and practised music for twelve years.

 Raisuddin returned to Magura and took a job at a cotton mill in Kushtia.
 He set up a music school.
 He later completed a course on classical music at the Sangeet Kala Bhavan in Kolkata, a music institution run by Girijashankar Chakraborty.
 Raisuddin also learnt classical music from Sharajit Kanjilal, a musician of Lucknow.

 Musicians Ferdausi Rahman and Milia Ali took lessons from Raisuddin.

+Personal life

+Munshi Raisuddin was the father of noted musician and founder of the bands Ark and Chime, Ashiquzzaman Tulu.